Lars Nootbaar Player Props: Cardinals vs. Giants

 Lars Nootbaar At The Plate

-- Nootbaar is hitting .276 with a double, two home runs and 13 walks.
+- Nootbaar has a double, two home runs and 13 walks while batting .250.

-- In six of nine games this season, Nootbaar has picked up at least one hit, including one game with multiple hits.
+- Nootbaar has had a base hit in six of 10 games this season, and multiple hits once.

-- He has hit a home run in two of nine games played this year, and in 5% of his plate appearances.
+- He has gone deep in two of 10 games played this year, and in 4.7% of his plate appearances.

-- Nootbaar has driven in a run in three games this year (33.3%), including one multiple-RBI game.
+- In three games this season, Nootbaar has picked up an RBI, with more than one RBI once.

-- He has scored at least once six times this year (66.7%), including one multi-run game.
+- He has scored at least one run six times this year (60.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.